anish2dev/anish26.me/content/about/index.md

 skills:
   - Coding 💻
   - Reading 📚
-  - Painting 🎨
+  - Guitar 🎸
-  - Crafting ✂️
+  - Cricket 🏏
-  - Problem Solving 🧠
-  - Team Management 🤝
-  - Mentoring 🌱
+  - Chess ♟️
 ---

-👋 Hello!
-I'm Anish Sharma, proudly from Punjab, often hailed as the 'Bread Basket of India.'
+👋 I'm Anish Sharma from Punjab.

-I'm not just your average enthusiast.
-I'm a creative powerhouse, a time wizard, and a goal-driven explorer with a moral compass that never wavers. 🚀

-My energy is contagious, my communication skills are honed to perfection, and I have a knack for meticulous detail.
-Let's paint the world with creativity and code!

-Curious about my other passions?
-Keep reading!
+I enjoy building things, solving problems, and learning new skills.
+I'm good at managing time, working in teams, and helping others grow.

+Want to know more?
+Keep reading.